 - Your skin type

-- Convenience, as some therapies require repeated doctor visits
+- Convenience, as some therapies require repeated visits to the clinic

-- Cost, as treatments to improve appearance (cosmetic therapies) often aren't covered by medical insurance
+- Cost, as treatments to improve how the skin looks (cosmetic therapies) often aren't covered by medical insurance

 Many creams, ointments and other products claim to prevent or treat stretch marks.
-Products made of cocoa butter, vitamin E and glycolic acid, for example, aren't harmful, but they probably won't help much either.
+These include products made of cocoa butter, vitamin E and glycolic acid.
+They aren't harmful, but they probably won't help much either.

-Stretch marks usually fade and become less noticeable over time and don't require any specific self-care or home therapy.
+Stretch marks usually fade over time and don't need self-care or home therapy.

 The idea that you can prevent or treat stretch marks by rubbing creams, oils or lotions on your skin is not supported by strong evidence.